failmap/failmap/docs/source/topics/stacking_pattern.md

 It simply is a subquery on the "what are the newest on this moment", allowing you to filter on the result set outside this subquery.

-Exactly this solution is not supported using "Extra" in Django :).

 ## Speed improvements